filamentphp/filament/packages/forms/docs/04-layout/05-wizard.md

 ])
 ```

-> We have different setup instructions you're looking to add a wizard to an App Framework [resource Create page](../../app/resources/creating-records#wizards) or a table [action](../tables/actions#wizards).
+> We have different setup instructions you're looking to add a wizard to an app framework [resource Create page](../../app/resources/creating-records#wizards) or a table [action](../tables/actions#wizards).
 Following that documentation will ensure that the ability to submit the form is only available on the last step.

 Each step has a mandatory label.
 You may optionally also add a description for extra detail: